lazy-insomaniac/Optiver-Predict-US-stock_price/README.md

 * 9. Finally Implemented the API along with Lightgbm model.

  # All other info has been given in the main notebook.📒

- # Results
- Acheived a MAE of 4.54 approx.

  # Thank you